percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

   the alternate :option:`--move-back` mode.
 - :option:`--stats` mode to scan the specified data files and print out index statistics.

-When you intend to run |program| in any of these modes, use the following syntax:
+When you intend to run *xtrabackup* in any of these modes, use the following syntax:

 .. code-block:: bash